Christian Brothers Grammar School, Omagh: New build

-The school was founded on 14 January 1861, on Mount St. Columba.
-The building has since gone into other use as a retreat.
-A primary school, Holy Trinity (previously St Colmcille), has been the school there since.
+Since the construction of a new building completed in 1967, the original school building has since gone into other use as a retreat.
+A primary school, Holy Family Primary School - Junior Site (previously St Colmcille's Primary School), has been the school there since.
 Its original headmaster was Brother John Redmond.
 On its first day of activity one hundred and twenty boys, all aged between five and fifteen, showed up.